At a glance

 When to get tested?

-As part of an evaluation of pituitary function; when you have symptoms of slow growth, short stature, and delayed development (in children) or decreased bone density, reduced muscle strength and increased lipids (in adults) that suggest insufficient GH and IGF-1 production; when you have symptoms of (in children) or (in adults) that suggest excess GH and IGF-1 production; during and after treatment for GH abnormalities
+When a pituitary disorder is suspected; when a person has slow growth, short stature, delayed development or low blood sugar that suggest insufficient GH and IGF-1 production; when you have symptoms of (in children) or (in adults) that suggest excess GH and IGF-1 production; during and after treatment for GH abnormalities.

 Test preparation needed?